Nullgrimoire/Pokedex-lookup/README.md

 - 🔗 See full Evolution Chains
 - 📁 Backed by a JSON-based Pokédex database
 - 🧼 Includes a cross-platform console clear tool
+- 🧪 Includes unit tests for core logic (see below)
+- 📝 Type hints and improved docstrings for maintainability

 ---